OFSTED Insepction 2022

 The school provides meals for children who want one from it's own kitchens.
 The quality of the school's meals was recognised by the soil association who awarded the school a gold award.
 The children in FS2, Year 1 and Year 2 are all eligible to receive the universal meal at no cost and children who are eligible for benefits related free school meals are supported by the school so that every child has access to a quality meal around the middle of the day.
 Parents and carers can check if they are eligible for benefits-related free school meals by clicking Free School Meals or by phoning 0300 500 80 80.

-Our interim menus for September 2020 can be found by clicking here
+Our menus can be found by clicking here

 Our school is a school that listens and each year we consult with our parents through our Parent Questionnaires.
 These inform our practice and allow everyone to contribute ideas.
 The school holds consultation opportunities for parents and carers at three formal points across the year but, as an open door school, we are always there to support and listen to parents and carers to address any issues that are raised.

 The school has an Emotional Literacy Support Assistant (ELSA), a Mental Health First Aider, and a Child and Family Support Worker.
 All of these people help and support both children and families and the work of the ELSA has received praise from many schools and officers across the region.
 These two members of staff are supported by the SENCo (the coordinator for Special Educational Needs and Disabilities) and the Safeguarding Lead (Designated Safeguarding Lead) who all work together at the core of our pastoral team to work with families and children who may need help.